andrey-git/home-assistant-custom-ui/README.md

 ## Available elements:
   * state-card-custom_light
+    * state-card-with-slider
     * ha-themed-slider
+    * dynamic-element
+  * state-card-custom_cover [Requires HA 0.40]
+    * state-card-with-slider
+    * ha-themed-slider
+    * dynamic-element

 ## Usage
-Copy the element and its dependencies to `www/custom_ui/` directory under you homeassistant config.
+Copy the element and all its dependencies to `www/custom_ui/` directory under you homeassistant config.

 In the `customize:` section of `configuration.yaml` put `custom_ui_state_card: <element-name>``